frob/frob.github.com/content/posts/2018-02-15-rearchitecting-for-drupal8.md

     form builder from the entity forms module in order to display entity forms programatically.
 This was likely due to the incomplete nature of the entity api in Drupal 7.
--   In Drupal 8 the entity api is far more flushed out.
+-   In Drupal 8 the entity api is far more fleshed out.
 We still use Entity Field Queries to get the EntityForm Submission for the current user and the current paragraph revision, but this time Drupal has an api for creating the empty EntityForm submission